 Research Supervision

-I am available for Primary Supervision for Masters by Research (Design) and Co-Supervision for PhD (Design) candidates (Faculty of Design, Architecture & Building, UTS).
+I am available for Primary Supervision for PhD (Design) and Masters by Research (Design) candidates within the Faculty of Design & Society, UTS.

 Candidates would be networked with the UTS Australian Centre for Public History.
 I can provide experience and support for research projects involving interviews, archival research, object analysis and visual analysis.
 Please feel free to contact me to discuss your research proposal.